Julian-O/PySLOBS/README.md

 * After creation, remember to await the `SlobsConnection.background_processing()` coroutine.

-* To shut-down cleanly, remember to close the connection. when you are finished running your code to
+* To shut-down cleanly, remember to close the connection.

 * To avoid exceptions being swallowed, handle them in your top-level code.